 19. Degree of Independence

-NERSA consists of four full-time and five part-time members appointed by the Minister of Minerals and Energy (including the Chairperson).
+NERSA consists of four full-time and five part-time supporters appointed by the Minister of Minerals and Energy (including the Chairperson).
 The Regulator is funded by funds set aside by Parliament, levies imposed by or under separate legislation, funds collected under separate legislation, charges for dispute resolution and other services rendered in terms of the National Energy Regulator Act, as well as licence fee.
 The Nuclear Sector is regulated by the National Nuclear Regulator, established by the National Nuclear Regulator Act 47 of 1999.

 20. Government Agencies

 The Central Energy Fund (CEF).
 The South African National Energy Research Institute (SANERI), a wholly-owned subsidiary of the Central Energy Fund (Pty) Ltd, is the public entity tasked with coordination and undertaking of public interest energy research, development and demonstration.
 It is under the joint custodianship of the Department of Minerals and Energy and the Department of Trade and Industry.